YoshM24/predict-cardiovascular-disease/README.md

 The data for the study was obtained from Kaggle (Link: https://www.kaggle.com/datasets/captainozlem/framingham-chd-preprocessed-data)

-The project was initially developed in Jupyter Notebook to observe visualization.
+The project was initially developed in Jupyter Notebook to observe visualizations.
 The code was later optimized for a Python console project and uploaded to this repository.

 The project consists of 3 files:
   1. classify_chd_main.py - the main file